The Fatigue System UI

 Fatigue Point Consumption

-Fatigue Points are deducted for each battle departure.
+Fatigue Points are deducted for each battle completion (or after the first round in Abyssal Arena).
 If Fatigue Points are at 0, you can still depart, but you will not get any rewards.

 Nearly all battles deduct Fatigue Points, with a fixed amount of Fatigue Points depending on the battle.
 Here's a table of example battles and their Fatigue Point costs: